Ishmam156/OpenSource-AlumniDirectory/README.md

 - Node.js 16.x or later
 - A Google Cloud Platform account
+- A PostgreSQL database (Vercel Postgres or your own instance)
 - An email account for sending notifications

 ## Setup Instructions